.NET Regex Reference

 Syntax Reference for .NET Regular Expressions

 The reference below is based on material provided by MSDN.
 You may click some of the items below to see corresponding examples.
-Or for more help see Microsoft's Developer Guide for Regular Expressions.
+For more help see Microsoft's Developer Guide for Regular Expressions or fire up Regex Hero which contains a reference as well as regex code completion.

 Characters